feng-zhe/enjoyCTF/path-to-sec-diary/2025/03/diary.md

 Finished the Space-pirate-Going-Deeper pwn challenge.
 Wasted some time trying to bypass the param123 checks.
 Then I realized I can jump to the right place by overwriting one-byte of the return address since the binary has PIE disabled.

+# 2025-03-20

+Well, this is awkward.
+I wish I have taking hacker diary as frequently as my fishing diary :)

+I've finished all very-easy level pwn challenges.
+I have to adjust my plan: I should only solve all easy challenges and then start seaking the vulnerabilities.
+Not saying I will not continue doing the harder problems.
+I just want to get hands dirty quickly and see what I lack so that I can learn something with a purpose.
+In my current situation, time is very precious.
+I have to spend it wisely.